 Breakfast and lunch will be provided for all attendees on both days of the conference.
-Join us for a networking reception to celebrate our Leadership Award winners on April 6 ($50 admission fee applies if not registered for full conference).
+Join us for a networking reception to celebrate our Leadership Award winners ($50 admission fee applies if not registered for full conference).

 Purchasing an ad in the conference brochure is another great way to enhance your organization's visibility in front of conference attendees and speakers.
-Please download our advertising form to view available options and purchase your ad.
 All advertisers must also register if they wish to attend the conference.

 Some businesses demonstrate clean energy leadership by setting higher standards for their industry with a dedicated focus on energy efficiency and renewable technologies.
 The Business Leader Award recognizes the organization that sets solid goals and follows through with real solutions to reduce energy consumption and carbon emissions.
 The Business Leader of the Year also recognizes the importance of promoting the message of saving energy to workers and driving a corporate culture shift that extends to employee homes.

 One of the most effective methods for reducing energy consumption in new building construction and renovations involves the use of whole-building design when evaluating measures alternatives.
 The Comprehensive Project of the Year recognizes the New Jersey's Clean Energy Program™ participant that designs and implements an effective package of energy efficiency and/or renewable energy measures that results in significant carbon footprint reductions because of its whole-building planning approach across multiple building systems.